thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: Why aren't we including those people in "The foundational people"?

 0: Good point.
 Some of them probably deserve to be included too.
-But every story has to start somewhere, and for the history of computing and the history of developers, Church is a pretty good place to start.
+But every story has to start somewhere, and for a bible on the history of computing, Church is a pretty good place to start.

 1: What was going on in the 30 years before this?

 0: Well there had been some work on axiomatic set theory.
-Mostly on a system called ZFC, or Zermelo Fraenkel with Choice.
+Mostly on a system called ZFC, or Zermelo Fraenkel (with the Axiom of) Choice.
 That system is still considered the "official" foundations of mathematics by mathematicians today, but it's never really been _used_ as foundations in any real sense.

 1: What do you mean "used as foundations."